CNES/Pandora/docs/source/userguide/step_by_step/semantic_segmentation.rst

 Theoretical basics
 ------------------

-The main idea of our proposal is to create a building semantic segmentation from the left epipolar image and use it to optimize the Disparity Space Image (DSI).
+The main idea of our proposal is to create a semantic segmentation map to improve the quality of the disparity map by using this information in other steps of the pipeline.
-We then propose a slight modification of SGM optimization method to incorporate the semantic segmentation.
-This methodology is resumed in the following equation.
+The semantic segmentation produced during this step can be used during the SGM optimization step to improve results.
+The methodology is resumed in the following equation:
-We simply stop the optimization of a given path every time this path crosses a building edge

 :math:`E(D) = \sum_{p}{C(p,Dp)} + \beta(\sum_{q \in Np}{P_{1}T(|D_{p} - D_{q}|=1)} + \sum_{q \in Np}{P_{2}T(|D_{p} - D_{q}|>1)})`
 with :math:`D` the disparity image, :math:`N_{p}` the neighborhood of :math:`p` and :math:`\beta` stops optimization of a given path every time this path crosses a building edge.

-OSM labels or Neural network generated labels can be used to define edges.

 The method available in Pandora is

-- ARNN, made available by :ref:`plugin_arnn`.
+- ARNN for building semantic segmentation, made available by :ref:`plugin_arnn`.

 Configuration and parameters